 Percentage of sales method:

-This method involves determining the percentage of total non-collectible credit sales.
-Here the experience with customers and anticipated credit policy play an important role.
+This method involves determining the percentage of total non-collectable credit sales.
+Here, the experience with customers and anticipated credit policy play an important role.

 For determining the bad debt expenses, multiply the percentage by the total credit sales of a business.